 There will be several milestones throughout the semester to help you smoothly progress towards a final report.
 I will give you feedback at each step of the way.

 Your overall grade on the research paper will be the sum of your grades on the following assignments:

-- Research question and choice of dataset (5%): state the research question, why we might care about the answer to this question, hypotheses about what you think the answer is to the research question (and why), the dataset that you will be using to answer this question, and the key independent and dependent variables in the dataset that you will use to answer this question. - Descriptive statistics, exploratory data analysis (EDA), statistical analysis plan (5%): Discuss with the aid of tables and graphs, the main characteristics of your variables of interest.
+- Research question and choice of dataset (5%): state the research question, why we might care about the answer to this question, hypotheses about what you think the answer is to the research question (and why), the dataset that you will be using to answer this question, and the key independent and dependent variables in the dataset that you will use to answer this question.
+It is expected that you will have downloaded your data and read it into R. - Descriptive statistics, exploratory data analysis (EDA), statistical analysis plan (10%): Discuss with the aid of tables and graphs, the main characteristics of your variables of interest.
 Show how these descriptive and exploratory data analyses help to inform your statistical analysis plan.
-The code to produce all results in this part should also be submitted, in either R file or RMarkdown file format. - Statistical analysis (5%): Perform the relevant statistical analysis or analyses on your dataset in order to gain insight into your research question.
+The code to produce all results in this part should also be submitted, in either R file or RMarkdown file format. - Statistical analysis (10%): Perform the relevant statistical analysis or analyses on your dataset in order to gain insight into your research question.
 Include a discussion on the choices you made to come up with your final statistical model, and some discussion and interpretation of your results.
-The code to produce all results in this part should also be submitted, in either R file or RMarkdown file format.

-- Final report (20%): The final write-up of the report, which is worth 20 per cent of your total grade, is due at the end of semester, and brings together all parts you have completed throughout the term in a complete report.
+The code to produce all results in this part should also be submitted, in either R file or RMarkdown file format. - Presentation (5%): Present short summary of your findings in the final class of semester. - Final report (20%): The final write-up of the report, which is worth 20 per cent of your total grade, is due at the end of semester, and brings together all parts you have completed throughout the term in a complete report.
 It is expected that the report be written in the style of an academic paper, including the following sections: Abstract, Introduction, Data, Methods, Results, Discussion, and Conclusion.